JiangboYu13/CarND-LaneLines-P1/writeup.md

 ![fused][fused]
 1. The theta and rho of each found lines are calculated
 2. Remove lines of unwanted theta value (vertical and horizontal line for example)
-3. average the theta and rho of similar line segements;
+3. average the theta and rho of similar line segements as the theta and rho of combined line;
-4. calculate the x-coordinates for two end of each line (wiith y-coordinates take value of height and upper boundary of ROI)
+4. calculate the x-coordinates for two end of each line (with y-coordinates take value of height and upper boundary of ROI)

 * **Final Result**